LGBTQ rights in El Salvador: Cultural perceptions

 In prisons, homosexual inmates are strictly forbidden to dress or behave in an effeminate manner.
 Most of the problems and attitudes within the homosexual community in El Salvador are the result of El Salvador's embedded machismo culture which frowns upon homoeroticism and homosociality.
 During the civil war in the 80's, many young Salvadorans were kidnapped and raped, but very few came forward to report it because they were ashamed and more afraid of being stigmatized, ostracized, and ridiculed by society than to look for justice.
 In El Salvador, 76 percent of male political prisoners told researchers they had experienced sexual torture.

 Due to globalization, things are slowly changing in El Salvador's young LGBT community.
 Today young Salvadoran homosexuals encouraged the older homosexuals to come out and face the problems within El Salvador's homosexual community.
 However the LGBT community still faces heavy unacceptance and discrimination by the rest of the population driven by a religious and heavy machismo based culture.
 Homosexual adults usually have same-sex relationships during their youth and leave behind these activities once they grow to adults, getting married and having children, living a heterosexual life in Salvadoran society.
 The nation's male name "El Salvador" evokes masculinity, and to be Salvadoran means to be virile.

 Heterosexuals in El Salvador usually are afraid of defending or having homosexual friends because of the fear of being stigmatized, ostracized and ridiculed by their peers, and being accused of being gay themselves.
 Heterosexuals usually shy away from homosexual subjects that trouble the country due to society, religious and machismo culture.
 Heterosexual Salvadorans hide their feelings about the homosexuals in their society, and they either do not give opinions or go completely against homosexuality.
 For the heterosexuals in El Salvador, being gay friendly is seen as being against nature, being anti-religious, anti-masculinity and even diabolic in Salvadoran society.

 Legality of same-sex sexual activity

-Same-sex sexual activity has been legal since 1822.
-In 1826, El Salvador enacted its first Penal Code, which made no mention of homosexuality.
-As such, sexual relations between people of the same sex are legal.
+Same-sex sexual activity is legal in El Salvador.
 The age of consent is 18.